 Consideration of the solvent-based CreaSolv® process requirements has shown that these have a large share in the selection of the respective technical components.
-With the help of the installed pilot plant, the entire plant technology is to be achieved by a smooth up-scaling to Technology Readiness Level (TRL) 7.
-Furthermore critical process parameters that may influence the stable operation of the plant have been identified, and initial information provided on possible monitoring systems, and on which components of a motor vehicle can be used within the framework of the project to increase the recycling quota of ELVs.
+With the help of the installed pilot plant, the entire plant technology is being up-scaled to Technology Readiness Level (TRL) 7.
+Critical process parameters that may influence the stable operation of the plant have been identified, and initial information provided on possible monitoring systems, and on which components of a motor vehicle can be used within the framework of the project to increase the recycling quota of ELVs.

 Pilot Separation Process and Monitoring Systems

-Technical work is well underway to obtain and evaluate a wide selection of waste material streams representing the variety of material types which the MultiCycle pilot plant might be expected to handle, and to identify from this a broad window of suitable waste stream requirements within which economic and practical processing could take place.
+Technical work to obtain and evaluate a wide selection of waste material streams representing the variety of material types which the MultiCycle pilot plant might be expected to handle, and to identify from this a broad window of suitable waste stream requirements within which economic and practical processing could take place has been carried out.

-Trials at this stage will be dealing ultimately with representative, tailor-made samples of around 100 kg of targeted waste streams, which will be processed over multiple batches to allow testing of process stability and multiple use of recovered solvents.
-This will also enable the quality of recovered target polymers to be assessed and will provide samples for post-processing.
+Trials at this stage are dealing with representative, tailor-made samples of up to around 100 kg of targeted waste streams, processed over multiple batches to allow testing of process stability and multiple use of recovered solvents.
+This will also enable the quality of recovered target polymers and fibres to be assessed and will provide samples for post-processing.

 Pilot Reprocessing of Recovered Plastics and Fibres

-At this stage, the materials recovered from treated waste will be characterized with respect to their application in plastic packaging, textiles and composites.
-This will involve effort from across the consortium, but particularly Centexbel.
+Materials recovered from treated waste are being characterized with respect to their application in plastic packaging, textiles and composites.
+This involves effort from across the consortium, but particularly Centexbel.

-Thermoplastic polymers will be assesed for their rheological and thermal behaviour, and their properties compared with virgin polymers designed for the envisaged reprocessing techniques, such as melt extrusion.
-Recycled carbon and glass fibres will be analysed for their mechanical and surface properties and compared to their primary manufactured counterparts by Centexbel and ELG respectively.
+Recycled carbon and glass fibres are being analysed for their mechanical and surface properties and compared to their primary manufactured counterparts by Centexbel and ELG respectively.
 Although the initial fibre samples were too short for mechanical characterization, it is expected that the CreaSolv® pilot plant will be able to retain larger fibre lengths.
-The residual sizing on the fibres (an important contributor to optimal fibre matrix adhesion) will also be determined.
+The residual sizing on the fibres (an important contributor to optimal fibre matrix adhesion) is also being determined.
 It is hoped that, with conditions suitably tuned, the CreaSolv® process will be able to selectively partly maintain the sizing on the fibres.

-Since the materials with which we are working may have undergone some degradation during their previous working life (the CreaSolv® process itself does not lead to further downgrading), it may be expected that a degree of property “tuning” will be required if recycled thermoplastics are to be used for new applications via compounding.
-Optimal additive approaches will be developed by AIMPLAS to i) protect polymers during compounding and processing and during their lifespan, ii) improve their processing behaviour, iii) increase melt strength and molecular weight, and iv) improve specific functional properties related to their end use.
+Since the materials with which we are working may have undergone some degradation during their previous working life (the CreaSolv® process itself does not lead to further downgrading), it is assumed that a degree of property “tuning” will be required if recycled thermoplastics are to be used for new applications via compounding.
+Optimal additive approaches are being developed by AIMPLAS to i) protect polymers during compounding and processing and during their lifespan, ii) improve their processing behaviour, iii) increase melt strength and molecular weight, and iv) improve specific functional properties related to their end use.
 Wherever possible additives, additional compounds or fillers recovered from the Creasolv® process, will be considered for these roles, closing further material recovery and reuse loops.
 In the initial stages of this work, AIMPLAS has been working on adaptations to their compounding lines in preparation for preliminary trials with a reference film extrusion grade.

 MultiCycle Pilot Plant Demonstration

 At the heart of MultiCycle is the engineering, installation and commissioning of a CreaSolv® pilot plant, and the demonstration of its performance under optimal operation.
-The pilot plant will handle both composites and multilayer packaging found in currently non-recycled plastic waste mixed streams, recovering high quality recycled polymers and polymer free fibres in good yield for re-use in high end applications.
+The pilot plant is designed to handle both composites and multilayer packaging found in currently non-recycled plastic waste mixed streams, recovering high quality recycled polymers and polymer free fibres in good yield for re-use in high end applications.